PyCav/PyCav-Library/docs/source/api/quantum/bisection.rst

    *x: numpy array*

-   An N element numpy array of equally spaced points in space (creating using numpy linspace is advised) at which the wavefunction will be evaluated
+   An N element numpy array of equally spaced points (creating using numpy linspace is advised) at which the wavefunction will be evaluated

    *dx: float*

-   Must give the spacing between points in the x array
+   The spacing between points in the x array

    *V: function*

-   Pass a function which takes x as an argument and returns the value of potential at that point, V(x)
+   Function which takes x as an argument and returns the value of potential at that point, V(x)

    *params: list*

-   List which can be used within your code to hold various physical parameter.
-The first element is required to be equal to the particle mass but apart from this size of the list and the other parameters are not called
+   List which can be used within your code to hold various physical parameters.
+The first element is required to be equal to the particle mass, but apart from this the size of the list and the other parameters are not called

    *bracket_E: list*